lawrennd/snippets/_ml/includes/poisson-regression.md

 model_synthetic = sm.GLM(y, sm.add_constant(X), family=sm.families.Poisson())
 result_synthetic = model_synthetic.fit()}

+\notes{The `statsmodels` library in Python provides a convenient way to fit Poisson regression models.
+The `sm.GLM` function is used to fit generalized linear models, and we specify the Poisson family to indicate that we're modeling count data.
+The `sm.add_constant(x)` function adds a column of ones to the design matrix to account for the intercept term.}

-\notes{In this synthetic example, we generate count data that follows a Poisson distribution where the rate parameter λ depends on two predictor variables.
+\notes{In this synthetic example, we generate count data that follows a Poisson distribution where the rate parameter $\lambda$ depends on two predictor variables.
 This demonstrates how Poisson regression can model count data with multiple predictors.}

 \plotcode{fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(12, 5))